Convex-Dev/design/papers/convex-whitepaper.md

 #### Allowance transfers

-It is permissible to make an allowance transfer directly between Accounts.
+It is permissible to make an allowance transfer directly between accounts.
 This is a practical decision for the following reasons:

-- It enables Actors to automate management of allowances more effectively
+- It enables actors to automate management of allowances more effectively
-- It enables Accounts controlled by the same user to shift allowances appropriately
+- It enables accounts controlled by the same user to shift allowances appropriately
-- It avoids any need for resource-consuming "tricks" such as allocating Memory from one Account, and deallocating it from another to make an allowance transfer
+- It avoids any need for resource-consuming "tricks" such as allocating Memory from one account, and deallocating it from another to make an allowance transfer
-- It creates a potential for Memory Allowances to be handled as an asset by smart contracts
+- It creates a potential for memory allowances to be handled as an asset by smart contracts

 #### Actor Considerations

-All Accounts, including Actors, have a Memory Allowance.
-However, in most cases Actors have no need for a Memory Allowance because and memory consumption will be accounted for against a User account that was the Origin of a transaction.
+All Accounts, including actors, have a memory allowance.
+However, in most cases actors have no use for a memory allowance: any memory consumed during interaction with an actor will be accounted for via the user account account that originated the transaction.

-The exception to this is with scheduled execution, where an Actor itself may be the Origin for a transaction.
+One exception to this is with scheduled execution, where an actor itself may be the origin for a transaction.

-Actor developers may include a capability to reclaim Memory allowances from an Actor (e.g. transferring it to a nominated User Account).
-This is optional, but without this there may be no way to ever utilise an allowance held within an Actor (either because a scheduled transaction obtained a Memory refund, or because an allowance transfer was made to the Actor).
+Actor developers may include a capability to reclaim memory allowances from an Actor (e.g. transferring it to a nominated user account).
+This is optional, but without this there may be no way to ever utilise an allowance held within an actor (either because a scheduled transaction obtained a memory refund, or because an allowance transfer was made to the actor).

 #### Memory Exchange trading

-The Memory Exchange is a simple Automated Market Maker, allowing users to buy and sell memory allowances at any time from a Memory Pool.
-The price of memory in the Pool will automatically adjust to find an equilibrium between supply and demand.
+The Memory Exchange is a simple Automated Market Maker (AMM), allowing users to buy and sell memory allowances at any time from a Memory Pool.
+The price of memory in the pool will automatically adjust to find an equilibrium between supply and demand.

 #### New Memory Release